Innuendo

 Written by Queen

 From the Electronic Arts videogame, Queen: The eYe.
 An instrumental edit of the first 2:41 of the album version.
-The ending fades on a phased note with some very faint mechanical game sound effects in the background.
+The ending fades on a phased note with some very faint videogame sound effects in the background.

 Headlong (Album Version) 4:38